mmarol/wedding-site/src/faq.md

             <h2 class="page__title">Venue Accessibility</h2>
         </div>
         <div class="page__column">
-            <p class="page__description">All the venues except The Grand Mercure (where the Mehndi will be held) are wheelchair accessible.
+            <p class="page__description">All the venues except The Grand Mercure (where the Party will be held) are wheelchair accessible.
 Please let us know if you require any additional assistance.</p>
         </div>
     </article>
      <article class="page__row">